What Does Medicare Cost?

 Medicare Part D continued...

 You have to pay for your medicines yourself until you reach an out-of-pocket threshold, which is also called a maximum spending limit.
-In 2013, that limit, which is also called your out-of-pocket threshold, is $4,750.
-For 2014, it will be $4,550.
+In 2015, that limit, which is also called your out-of-pocket threshold, is $4,700.

 On the plus side, the entire cost of a brand-name drug is added to the maximum spending limit.
-That's a bonus because you only pay about half the cost of a brand-name drug, but you get "credit" for the whole amount.
+That's a bonus because you only pay a discounted price for a brand-name drug, but you get "credit" for the whole amount.
 That means you'll reach the maximum more quickly, when Medicare will start sharing the costs with you again.

 Costs after the doughnut hole: When Medicare starts paying again, it's called catastrophic coverage.
 Then, you only have to pay a small copay or coinsurance toward your prescription drug costs for the rest of the year.
-In 2013, for generic medicines, you'll pay 5% of the drug's cost or $2.65, whichever is higher.
+In 2015, for generic medicines, you'll pay 5% of the drug's cost or $2.65, whichever is higher.
 For brand-name drugs, you'll pay 5% of the drug's cost or $6.60, whichever is higher.
-In 2014, you'll pay $2.55 for generics and $6.35 for brand-name or 5% of the drug's cost, whichever is higher.

 Medicare Advantage (Part C)

 These are health plans sold by insurance companies but overseen by Medicare.
 They are alternatives to original Medicare, and usually offer more services than original Medicare.
 Medicare Advantage plans typically cover hospitalization (Part A), outpatient care (Part B), and prescription drugs (Part C) under one plan.

 To qualify for Medicare Advantage, you need to have Medicare Parts A and B. So that means you'll at least need to pay the Part B monthly premium.